|

 driven by lifestyle-related diseases and access to better healthcare

-increased healthcare spending and the ability to access a broader range of
+increased healthcare spending and greater access to a broader range of

 medical services, including IVD tests.
 These regions are more likely to host